 In marketing storytelling, the change is what the benefit or theme delivers.
 Show what life looks like for the hero (and the customer) after the story takes place.

 The change needs to show how life’s better afterwards.
-What will customers feel if they too live out the band story?
+What will customers feel if they too live out the brand story?
 Happier?
 More confident?
 More informed?
 Do other people look at them in a new light?
+It’s a key part of your branding and your story to show how you deliver these emotional benefits.

 5. Emotional connection